datacarpentry/python-ecology-lesson/setup.md

     c.
 Type

     ~~~
-    $ bash Anaconda3-
+    bash Anaconda3-
     ~~~
     {: .language-bash}

-    and press tab.
+    and press <kbd>Tab</kbd>.
 The name of the file you just downloaded should appear.

     d.
 Press <kbd>Return</kbd>.